 Another one of the popular islands in Indonesia, Lombok is located east of Bali and west of Sumbawa.
 Often dubbed Bali’s more laid-back sister, Lombok is a part of the Lesser Sunda Island chain.
-The island is very well known for its divine beaches, the majestic Mount Rinjani and a spectacular marine life.
+The island is very well known for its divine beaches, the majestic Mount Rinjani, and spectacular marine life.
 Along with its stunning natural landscapes, the island is a surfers’ paradise, especially for those who prefer a more intimate atmosphere and historic cities.
 One such example would be Mataram, the largest city of Lombok.
-Here, you can find the stunning 18th century palace of Taman Mayura and a Hindu temple turned into a park by local residents, Taman Narmada.
+Here, you can find the stunning 18th-century palace of Taman Mayura and a Hindu temple turned into a park by local residents, Taman Narmada.

 Also Read: Top Places To Visit In Lombok, Indonesia

 3. Home To The Largest Lizard On Earth: Komodo Island

 The island of Komodo is located between the islands of Sumbawa and Flores in the East Nusatenggara province of Indonesia.
 Komodo Island is a part of the Lesser Sunda chain of islands and forms part of the Komodo National Park.
 The island is the native home of the Komodo dragon, the world’s largest lizard that hunts prey as big as water buffalo.
 It is the only place where you can see these giant lizards roaming freely.
 Aside from this fascinating creature, Komodo’s rugged terrain and its volcanic slopes that open up to beautiful bays ringed with pink sand alone could justify its recent fame as a hip island destination.
 Komodo is considered to be one of the most beautiful islands in Indonesia and offers lavish accommodations and liveaboard boats leading to adventure and tranquility in one place.